Share This Article

 The weekend after Thanksgiving

-Make sure your smartphone or tablet is charged and ready: Prices on clothes typically hit their lowest point of the season on this day.
+Have your phone or tablet charged: Prices on clothes and apparel typically hit their lowest point of the season on this day.
 Keep an eye out for deals on gaming console bundles as well.
-Discounts on both clothes and video games make Cyber Monday a terrific time to shop for kids and teens.

-If you missed out on Cyber Monday, you’ll get a second chance two weeks later on December 12, also known as Green Monday.
-Many retailers use this second Monday of December, which has historically been one of the busiest online shopping days of the year, to offer discounts and encourage online ordering (and just-in-time shipping) in the lead-up to Christmas day.
+If you missed out on Cyber Monday, you’ll get a second chance two weeks later on December 10, also known as Green Monday.
+Many retailers use this second Monday of December, historically one of the busiest online shopping days of the year, to offer discounts and encourage online ordering (and just-in-time shipping) with just 10 more business days leading up to Christmas day.

 Free Shipping Day

 Speaking of shipping, on Free Shipping Day, online shoppers can buy from hundreds of participating retailers and not pay a penny to have it sent wherever it needs to go.
-It's a super time to order last-minute gifts, stocking stuffers and other small add-ons that wouldn’t normally add up to the minimum amount usually needed to qualify for free shipping.
+It's a good time to order last-minute gifts, stocking stuffers and other small add-ons that wouldn’t normally add up to the minimum amount usually needed to qualify for free shipping.
 This year's Free Shipping Day falls on Friday, December 14.